StefanoBerlato/kotlin-multiplatform-openabe/DESIGN.md

   changes in deps/relic/Makefile:
   - "VERSION=toolkit-0.5.0" => "VERSION=toolkit-0.6.0"
   - "-DFP_METHD="BASIC;COMBA;COMBA;MONTY;LOWER;SLIDE"" => "-DFP_METHD="BASIC;COMBA;COMBA;MONTY;MONTY;JMPDS;SLIDE""
+  - "-DMULTI=PTHREAD" => "-DMULTI="
   ```

-## Open Questions:
+## Open Questions
-* what is the purpose of the `multiplatform-crypto-libopenabe-bindings/src/jvmSpecific` folder and the empty `JvmOpenabeWrapper.kt` (that originally was `JvmSodiumWrapper.kt`) file?
+1. What is the purpose of the `multiplatform-crypto-libopenabe-bindings/src/jvmSpecific` folder and the empty `JvmOpenabeWrapper.kt` (that originally was `JvmSodiumWrapper.kt`) file?
+2. After having built the bindings and when testing them, we would get a `SIGSEGV` located in the Relic library whenever we invoked the library from a JVM thread other than the one I first loaded (actually, initialized) the library with.
+Replacing `-DMULTI=PTHREAD` with `-DMULTI=` in the `deps/relic/Makefile` file solves this issue, but we need to investigate the reason behind this weird behaviour.

 ## TODOs:
-* Need to revise (the version of) Relic
 * Complete bindings and exposed APIs;
 * Add support for other targets (native, Android, JS);